syncfusion-content/wpf-docs/wpf/Scheduler/Getting-Started.md

 ### Adding control manually in C#

-To add the control manually in C# page,Add the `Syncfusion.SfScheduler.WPF` assembly reference to the project.
+To add the control manually in C# page, add the `Syncfusion.SfScheduler.WPF` assembly reference to the project.

 {% tabs %}
 {% highlight c#%}